logo

 Mental Health Counselors

 When most people think of mental health counselors, they are thinking of licensed professional counselors, also known as licensed professional clinical counselors, LPCs, and LPCCs.
-So what do these counselors do?
 As the title suggests, licensed professional counselors have a license from the state in which they work to practice mental health counseling, which typically requires a master’s degree.
 Their scope of practice allows them to perform specific interventions and diagnoses (which vary by state).
 Mental health counselors usually practice in a clinical setting, meaning that there is a formal relationship between them and their clients, typically with the goal of addressing specific issues such as anxiety, low self-esteem, or depression.
-They may work with clients one-on-one or in group settings and will also collaborate with other mental health professionals who have different scopes of practice, such as psychologists, doctors, and social workers.
+They may work with clients one-on-one or in group settings.
+Mental health counselors also collaborate with other mental health professionals who have different scopes of practice, such as psychologists, doctors, and social workers.
 In addition to mental health counseling that aims to promote positive behaviors and ways of thinking, licensed professional counselors will help clients access community resources such as support groups and social services.
 LPCs commonly work for agencies and hospitals, but can also be found working in private practice, depending on the state and license requirements.
-Most mental health counselors (grouped with substance abuse and behavioral disorder counselors by the BLS) work in outpatient centers (19%) or individual and family services (16%), followed by hospitals (10%), residential facilities (10%), and government (8%).10 Get an in-depth view of what these counselors do and find out about counselor education requirements on our guide to mental health counselor careers.
+Most mental health counselors (grouped with substance abuse and behavioral disorder counselors by the BLS) work in outpatient centers (19%) or individual and family services (15%), followed by hospitals (10%), residential facilities (9%), and government (8%).10 Learn more in our in-depth guides:

 Pastoral Counselors

 Pastoral counselors, sometimes called ministerial counselors or counselor-ministers, are church-affiliated leaders who provide mental health-related counseling to members of their congregation and others.
-For example, church-based pre-marriage counseling would be considered a form of pastoral counseling.
+For example, church-based pre-marriage counseling is a type of pastoral counseling.
 Other issues that pastoral counselors may address include family illness, bereavement, grief counseling, and interpersonal problems.
-In some cases a pastoral counselor may also hold a leadership position in his or her church; in others, especially with large congregations, the pastoral counselor may focus only on counseling.
+In some cases a pastoral counselor may also hold a leadership position inchurch; in others, especially with large congregations, the pastoral counselor may focus only on counseling.
 The requirements to become a pastoral counselor vary by state and by the church with which the pastor is affiliated.
-The leading national organization for pastoral counselors, the Association for Clinical Pastoral Education (ACPE), notes that the modern standard requirement for entering this career is a master’s in counseling with the associated professional counseling license.13 Select states, including Kentucky, New Hampshire, North Carolina, and Tennessee, have a specific pastoral counseling license.13 There may also be church-based requirements, such as Christian counseling certification for certain denominations, to consider for becoming a Christian counselor.
+The leading national organization for pastoral counselors, the Association for Clinical Pastoral Education (ACPE), notes that the modern standard requirement for entering this career is a master’s in counseling with the associated professional counseling license.13 Select states, including Kentucky, New Hampshire, North Carolina, and Tennessee, have a specific pastoral counseling license.13 There may also be church-based requirements, such as Christian counseling certification for certain denominations, to become a Christian counselor.

 Recreational Therapists

 Recreational therapy is an approach to counseling that engages clients through relaxing activities such as playing music, making arts and crafts, and dancing.
-Recreational therapists can be found working in all types of settings, from hospitals and nursing homes to government-run programs and private clinics.
+Recreational therapists work in all types of settings, from hospitals and nursing homes to government-run programs and private clinics.
 They may diagnose and assess clients, plan activities designed for specific needs and populations, help patients build skills and coping mechanisms, and collaborate with other members of clients’ care teams.
 Adaptive activities and strength-building are crucial focus areas in recreational therapy, with activities designed to improve clients’ physical and mental well-being.
 Requirements for recreational therapist certification vary by state, though the entry-level degree for this field is generally a bachelor’s degree.
-The average annual salary for recreational therapists as of 2020 was $47,710 per year, with projections estimating 7.1% job growth through 2028.12,6
+Most (40%) recreational therapists work in hospitals, followed by 18% in government and 14% in nursing care facilities.12

 Rehabilitation Counselors

-Rehabilitation counselors work with clients who have disabilities in order to help those clients improve their quality of life.
+Rehabilitation counselors work with clients with disabilities to help improve their quality of life.
 Note that this occupation is not to be confused with rehabilitation therapy, which is physical therapy for those recovering from an injury.
 Rehabilitation counselors’ clients may be youth, adolescents, or adults, including the elderly.
 In addition to helping clients cope with and adjust to their disabilities, rehabilitation counselors perform the important responsibility of helping clients identify and improve on their strengths.
 Rehabilitation counselors also advocate for their clients in collaboration with other professionals, including those working in living facilities, schools, and medical care.
-The majority of rehabilitation counselors work in community and vocational rehabilitation services (30%), with other common settings including individual and family services (17%); state government, excluding schools and hospitals (14%); and nursing and residential care facilities (13%).11 Another 7% are self-employed.11 The typical entry-level education for this career is a master’s degree.
-The median annual salary for rehabilitation counselors as of 2020 is $37,530 per year, and job growth in this field is expected to reach 9.9% through 2028.11,6 Learn more about this pathway on our rehabilitation counselor careers page.
+The majority of rehabilitation counselors work in community and vocational rehabilitation services (32%), with other common settings including individual and family services (17%); state government, excluding schools and hospitals (16%); and nursing and residential care facilities (14%).11 Just 1% are self-employed.11 The typical entry-level education for this career is a master’s degree.
+The median annual salary for rehabilitation counselors as of 2022 was $38,560 per year, and job growth in this field is expected to reach 11% through 2031.11 Learn more in our in-depth guides:

 School Counselors

-What do school counselors do?
 School counselors work in K-12 private and public schools providing students with mental health, career, and college counseling services.
 Because this job involves assessing and diagnosing students’ abilities, aptitudes, and–in some cases–mental health challenges, a master’s degree is required to work in this career.
 School counselors must also become licensed in order to work in public schools.
 Professionals in this field will work with students to outline goals (be they career, academic, performance, or abilities related) and methods of achieving those goals.
 They frequently work with students from disadvantaged backgrounds and must investigate, report, and refer any cases involving abuse, serious developmental or mental disorders, and/or neglect to the appropriate authorities or experts.
-School counselors may also lead group counseling, such as grief counseling when a crisis impacts the school population.
-The area of focus varies depending on the school population; in elementary schools, the focus is usually on skills development and diagnosis of special needs, whereas in high schools, counselors may specialize in either mental health-related counseling or career and college-related counseling.
-Learn more about what school counselors do and school counselor education requirements on our school counseling career page.
+School counselors may also lead group counseling when a crisis impacts the school population.
+The area of focus varies depending on the school population; in elementary schools, the focus is usually on skills development and diagnosis of special needs, whereas in high schools, the focus is on mental health, career, and college counseling.
+Learn more in our in-depth guides:

 Substance Abuse Counselors

 Substance abuse counselors, more generally known as addiction counselors, work with individuals who have an addiction that interferes with their day-to-day functioning.
 Counselors will work with their clients to develop new skills and behaviors aimed at reducing and typically eliminating the abused substance from their lifestyle.
-Addiction counselors very often help their clients access support resources such as job placement agencies, support groups, and community support programs.
-Substance abuse counseling will often also involve the families of those struggling with addiction in group counseling sessions.
+Addiction counselors often help their clients access support resources such as job placement agencies, support groups, and community support programs.
+Substance abuse counseling also involves the families of those struggling with addiction in group counseling sessions.
 The requirements to become a substance abuse counselor vary widely by state; in some states, addiction counselors may only need a high school diploma, whereas in others, the entry-level requirement is a master’s degree.
 In still other states, the requirements are somewhere in between.
-Learn more about careers in substance abuse counseling as well as addiction counseling education requirements on our Guide to Substance Abuse Counselor Careers.
+Learn more in our in-depth guides:

 Management Careers in Counseling